section-engineering-education/engineering-education/articles/getting-started-with-data-visualization-using-pandas/index.md

 ![](/engineering-education/getting-started-with-data-visualization-using-pandas/protein_all.png)

-As a result, we can know that "Cheerios" and "Special K" brands have a higher value of protein among any brand in our dataset, and we can recommend it to the athletes who want a high amount of protein.
+As a result, we conclude that "Cheerios" and "Special K" brands have a higher value of protein among any brand in our dataset, and we can recommend it to the athletes who want a high amount of protein.

 You can do the same process above to know the brands which have higher carbo values in order to prevent people who want to lose weight from eating it.

 ### Wrapping up
 Data is a hot topic, people are buying and wearing T-shirts saying "Data Nerd" or "Data is the new bacon", it is true and you can search for it.

-In the digitalization era data changed from being expensive and hard to collect to cheap and difficult to understand, huge amount of data in big companies like "Google", "Facebook" are waiting to be analyzed and taking advantage of, if it is correctly processed it may be digital gold, and here where **data visualization** comes into play, it is now the most important field after **data analyzing** in the **data science** industry.
+In the digitalization era data changed from being expensive and hard to collect to cheap and difficult to understand.

+Huge amount of data in big companies like "Google", "Facebook" are waiting to be analyzed and taking advantage of, if it is correctly processed it may be digital gold, and here where **data visualization** comes into play, it is now the most important field after **data analysis** in the **data science** industry.

 The possibilities are endless and **data visualization** can keep you ahead.